Cigarettes and Valentines: Title song

 The title song, "Cigarettes and Valentines", was first played live in Greenwood Village, Colorado, on August 28, 2010, during the band's concert at the Comfort Dental Amphitheatre while on their 21st Century Breakdown World Tour.
 This show was being filmed to eventually contribute to a forthcoming live album, leading to speculation that some of the songs from the Cigarettes and Valentines sessions would eventually be released.

-A live recording of "Cigarettes and Valentines" saw an official release on the Awesome as Fuck (2011) live album.
-On February 14, 2011, the official lyric video for the song was released on Green Day's official YouTube channel.
-Four days later, the official video for the song was released there as well.
+A live recording of "Cigarettes and Valentines" was released on the Awesome as Fuck (2011) live album.
+On February 14, 2011, a lyric video for the song was released on Green Day's official YouTube channel.
+Four days later, a music video for the song was released there as well.
 A live promo single was released on February 21, 2011, containing 2:43 of the performance in Phoenix, Arizona, on August 30, 2010.
 The shots of the crowd are from the concert in Buenos Aires, Argentina.